-Columbian president elect mulls moving embassy to Jerusalem
+Colombian president elect mulls moving embassy to Jerusalem

 Even though thousands of Mayans were killed during the Guatemalan Civil War, the period known as the “Mayan Genocide,” which lasted from 1981 to 1983 coincides with the peak of Israel-Guatemala military cooperation.

 Duque has expressed solidarity with the interests of Israel, and has been quick to remove any and all responsibility from the Jewish state relative to its massacre of peaceful Palestinian protesters, including nurses and journalists.
-This solidarity could soon be made concrete, literally, with Columbia’s diplomatic center in Israel transitioning to Jerusalem to become the third Latin American nation to do so.
+This solidarity could soon be made concrete, literally, with Colombia’s diplomatic center in Israel transitioning to Jerusalem to become the third Latin American nation to do so.

 Will you help expose the lies of the mainstream media?